 Goals and objectives

-KCM and STSQM staff will meet to set safety goals and objectives, which will be tracked and monitored.
+The County and STSQM staff will meet to set safety goals and objectives, which will be tracked and monitored.
 These goals will be reported on quarterly and be evaluated for appropriateness annually.

 11.1.5 Accident Prevention Plan